 The children's schooling is based on the method of "instrumental enrichment" developed by Professor Reuven Feuerstein and applied worldwide.
 This means that the children are accompanied in and outside of school with a lot of human warmth and a wide range of therapies.
 The village's own therapy center offers painting and music therapy, body therapy, Alexander Technique, play and conversation therapy.

 Living together and infrastructure

 The children live together in groups (up to 15 pupils) in six dormitories.
-They are supervised by group leaders ("Madrichim") who are there for them all day long.
-Like this, each child finds the right setting for his or her personal development.
+They are supervised by group counsellors ("Madrichim") who are there for them all day long.
+This provides each child the right setting for his or her personal development.

-The infrastructure of the village includes a school building, a dining room, a multipurpose hall "Bet Helen", a synagogue, a library, a therapy center as well as offices and apartments for the employees.
+The infrastructure of the village includes a school building, a dining room, the multipurpose hall "Beit Helen", a synagogue, a library, a therapy center as well as offices and apartments for the employees.

 The extracurricular activities are varied and always geared to the individual potential of each child.
-The wide range of activities in the fields of music, sports, works, sewing, theater, dancing and scouting are used extensively.
+A wide range of activities in the fields of music, sports, shop-works, sewing, theater, dancing and scouting are extremely popular.